- The octopus has 3 hearts

 - Scientists aren’t sure exactly why animals have multiple hearts, but it is thought to be related to their ability to regenerate damaged limbs.

 The octopus is one of the world’s most alien creatures, but nothing puts that into perspective more than the physiological differences between them and the creatures we’re most familiar with.
 Like cockroaches and squid, the octopus’ neurology is controlled by multiple separate brains — nine in the case of this strange octopod.
 And plenty of their skills of manipulation come down to the fact that they can use those brains to control eight distinct tentacles.
 But their circulatory system is just as unusual.
-The octopus has multiple hearts, and that fact can reveal secrets about their evolutionary history while also informing our understanding of how they manipulate their environments.
-Here are all the facts you need to know about an octopus’ hearts.
+The octopus has multiple hearts, and that fact can reveal secrets about its evolutionary history while also informing our understanding of how they manipulate their environments.
+Here are all the facts you need to know about octopus hearts.

 How the Heart Works

 Not every animal has a heart.
 Sea anemones and starfish both get by without a dedicated organ for pumping blood — but the fact that the jellyfish is the largest animal without a heart is an indication of the necessity of a heart for animals that are physiologically sophisticated beyond a certain level.
 The notion of a circulatory system driven by a centralized pump that can deliver blood throughout the body first evolved approximately 600 million years ago, and it’s since been a staple of almost all animal life.
 Regardless of whether you’re discussing a bald eagle, a tree frog, or a bumblebee, the function is the same — delivering nutrients and oxygen to nourish the body’s tissues and disposing of any waste in circulation.